Clause 327: Sabotage Transport Assets- Punishment and Bail Procedure

 Bail is the temporary release of an accused individual from custody, which usually requires the payment of a set fee.
 It secures their presence at the trial while maintaining their innocence.

-What is Bharatiya Nayaya Sanhita 2023?
+What is Bharatiya Nyaya Sanhita ?

 Which offences are not applicable for bail?